myblindy/tinyRpc/README.md

 The pattern for creating a .NET server is as follows:

 1. Reference [`MB.TinyRpc`](https://www.nuget.org/packages/MB.TinyRpc/).
-1. Instantiate the interface to a concrete class that handles the functions as needed.
+2. Create a new partial class and decorate it with `[TinyRpcServerClass(typeof(IServer))]`, where  `IServer` is the common interface above.
-2. Create a new partial class and decorate it with `[TinyRpcServerClass(typeof(ServerHandler))]`, where  `ServerHandler` is your concrete class name.
+3. Implement all the required partial types provided by the source generator.
-3. Instantiate the server class above in code.
+4. Instantiate the server class above in code.
 This will create the listener on your thread pool and keep the `IsHealthy` property up to date.

 You can find an example of this [here](https://github.com/myblindy/tinyRpc/blob/master/SampleServer/Program.cs).